seapagan/fastapi-redis-cache-reborn/README.md

 See the [TODO File](TODO.md) file for a list of things I plan to do in the near future.

-**Note: You will still import the package as `fastapi_redis_cache` in your code, the name has only changed on PyPI to avoid conflicts with the original package.
-This is to make it transparent to migrate to this version.**
+The package still has the same interface and classes as the original.
+You will still import the package as `fastapi_redis_cache` in your code, the name has only changed on PyPI to avoid conflicts with the original package.
+This is to make it transparent to migrate to this version.

+However, it is important to make sure that the old package is uninstalled before installing this one.
+The package name has changed, but the module name is still `fastapi_redis_cache`. **The best way is to remove your old virtual environment and run `pip install` or `poetry install` again**.

 ## Features